This post is part of our Fair is Not Always Equal…Now What? blog series.

 As many of our posts have emphasized this year, designing your lessons using the UDL framework goes a long way toward meeting each of your students’ specific learning needs.
 But in a diverse, inclusive classroom, some students will also need accommodations and modifications to access the curriculum and express what they know.
 Today’s post gives you 17 practical tips from some of our expert authors.
 These won’t work for every child—uncovering a learner’s individual strengths and needs is always your first step—but they’re helpful ideas to add to your toolbox and use with the learners who can benefit from them.

 [Not sure about the difference between accommodations and modifications?
-Start by reading Tuesday’s Q&A with inclusion expert Nicole Eredics, who shares the clearest definitions I’ve heard.]
+Start by reading Tuesday’s Q&A with inclusion expert Nicole Eredics, who shares the clearest definitions we’ve heard.]

 - Break tasks into smaller steps.
 For independent work time, post a to-do list on the student’s desk (in words or pictures) of the big tasks that need to be completed.
 The student can complete them and cross out each task.